Human rights in the United States: Historical restrictions

 Sedition laws have sometimes placed restrictions on freedom of expression.
 The Alien and Sedition Acts, passed by President John Adams during an undeclared naval conflict with France, allowed the government to punish "false" statements about the government and to deport "dangerous" immigrants.
 The Federalist Party used these acts to harass many supporters of the Democratic-Republican Party.
 While Woodrow Wilson was president, broad legislation called the Espionage Act of 1917 and Sedition Act of 1918 were passed during World War I. Thousands were jailed for violations of these laws, which prohibited criticizing conscription and the government, or sending literature through the US Mail doing the same.
-Most prominently it led to the conviction of Socialist Party of America Presidential candidate Eugene V. Debs for speaking out against US participation in World War I and conscription.
-Debs received ten years in prison, and ran for president a third time while in prison (on December 25, 1921, his sentence was commuted by President Warren G. Harding, releasing Debs early).
-Numerous conscientious objectors to conscription were also jailed, with a few dying due to mistreatment.
+Most prominently it led to the conviction of Socialist Party of America Presidential candidate Eugene V. Debs for encouraging young men to evade the draft when he spoke out against conscription.
+Debs received ten years in prison, and ran for president a third time while in prison.
+In late 1921, his sentence was commuted by President Warren G. Harding, releasing Debs early.
+Numerous conscientious objectors to conscription were also jailed.
 In the post-war Palmer Raids, foreign-born dissidents were arrested in the thousands without legal warrants, and deported for their political beliefs.

 Presidents have claimed the power to imprison summarily, under military jurisdiction, those suspected of being combatants for states or groups at war against the United States.
 Abraham Lincoln invoked this power in the American Civil War to imprison Maryland secessionists.
 In that case, the Supreme Court concluded that only Congress could suspend the writ of habeas corpus, and the government released the detainees.
-During World War II, the United States interned thousands of Japanese-Americans on alleged fears that Japan might use them as saboteurs-the US Supreme Court upheld this policy.
+During World War II against Japan, the United States government interned thousands of Japanese citizens living in the West Coast on fears that Japan might use them as saboteurs.
+The US Supreme Court upheld this policy.
 The Fourth Amendment of the United States Constitution forbids unreasonable search and seizure without a warrant, but some administrations have claimed exceptions to this rule to investigate alleged conspiracies against the government.
 During the Cold War, the Federal Bureau of Investigation established COINTELPRO to infiltrate and disrupt left-wing organizations, including those that supported the rights of black Americans.

-National security, as well as other concerns like unemployment, has sometimes led the United States to toughen its immigration policy.
-The Chinese Exclusion Act of 1882 all but banned Chinese immigrants, who were accused of crowding out American workers.